pie chart

 I accidentally deleted the original version of this deck, which means all of the updates and the original description have been yeeted into the void.
 While I am sad about that, I finally got around to rewriting the description, so here we go.

-This is a mon-blue EDH control deck.
-While it's gone through many changes over the years, I would say Venser has easily been, consistently, one of my best performing decks.
-Now that I have a real Force of Will, the only thing this deck is really missing is Mana Crypt.
+This is a mono-blue EDH control deck.
+While it's gone through many changes over the years, I would say Venser has consistently been one of my best performing decks.
+Now that I have a real Force of Will, the only thing this deck is really missing is some more efficiency.
 This deck is not meant to be cEDH, but it could be with no budget and a handful of changes.
-Currently it is simply high power, I'd say an 8/10, perhaps pushing a 9/10.
+Currently it is simply high power, easily a high 4.

 So what is our gameplan with this deck?
 Throughout it's many changes the win condition has always been the same: Go Infinite with Palinchron.
-We have a few ways of going infinite with Palinchron, namely one of our four mana doublers, but there are ways without them, such as Deadeye Navigator and Phantasmal Image, and ways without Palinchron, such as Archaeomancer, Turnabout, Riptide Laboratory and enough mana to continue a loop.
+We have a few ways of going infinite with Palinchron, namely one of our three mana doublers, but there are also ways without them, and even without Palinchron, such as Deadeye Navigator/Displacer Kitten and Peregrine Drake, or Archaeomancer, Turnabout, Riptide Laboratory (or Deadeye) and enough mana to continue a loop.
 The typical way it uses infinite mana is to use a draw X spell to draw my entire library and then deck everyone else, but bouncing everyone's permanents, including their lands, usually provokes concessions.
 This can be done with Riptide Laboratory of Sanctum of Eternity with Venser and infinite land untaps, Venser with Deadeye Navigator and infinite mana, or Venser and Naban with infinite mana.

-The deck has been build with some ramp, but not enough ramp to get out of the gate fast consistently, which I'd say it probably it's biggest weakness.
+In order to get to Palinchron infinite quicker, which requires seven lands, the deck has everything that's decent or better in blue that puts lands into play, but not it's enough ramp to get out of the gate fast consistently, which I'd say it probably the deck's biggest weakness.
 It does have quite a bit of synergy though, and can do a lot of tricks with Venser as the commander.
 With two lands that can return Venser to hand, Crystal Shard and Naban, if we ever run out of cards, Venser is a pretty reliable way to keep people off us long enough to get card draw or a way to win the game.
-Overusing Venser is only when we draw the set of cards that do this and we are required to to not die, because overusing the commander can mean we are appraised as a higher threat.
+Overusing Venser is not the primary gameplan and is only really viable when the right support pieces are drawn, because overusing the commander can mean we are appraised as a higher threat.
 Generally though, the deck tries to lay low and counter the right spells and bounce permanents long enough to go infinite.

 Suggestions